~ a short story

 “My point,” Aze said, reeling to halt with his words as he came to realizable calcs.
 He sat instead of continuing any further.
 “My point…”

 “I didn’t know bots could get drunk hah!”
 Jax clapped him on the back.
 “Check please!”
-Jax proclaimed to the bartender, an old bot.
+Jax proclaimed to the bartender, an old, “clunky-class” bot.

-Aze, however, saw them as simply the temporarily dispossessed, few in numbers and strength for now, but ones believing in a winnable battle.
+Aze, however, saw them as simply the temporarily dispossessed, few in numbers and strength for now, but ones aware of the problems and believing in a winnable battle.
+That mix of factors made them strong, now and later.

-“C’mon, let’s get out of here partner,” Jax proclaimed.
+“C’mon, let’s get out of here partner,” Jax proclaimed, scanned his card.
 “This is on me.
 For the good work.
 For upholding a different sort of Law on this one … The Law of Why!”

 In fact, as he progressed the scenarios, Aze became more willing to bet the numbers sympathetic to their cause would rise with results.
-The final nodes of his revolutionary evolution fell into place, for he realized there are many out there throughout the galaxy that might welcome such a campaign of violence upon the most tacitly violent force the universe had ever seen – the many-headed hydra-paragon of capitalism’s obliterating ruinations in the form of TerraCor.
+As they gained ground and destroyed production centers, the more podded and cubed and jacked would be truly freed with hope in their eyes.
+A mythic thing could be gathered up through the stars.
+The final nodes of Aze’s revolutionary evolution fell into place.
+As his mind threw its sphere around the known Universe, Aze finally saw the many shattered from the framed view of the few.
+Aze saw them, the many out there throughout the galaxy that might welcome such a campaign of violence upon the most tacitly violent force against life ever seen – the many-headed hydragon of kybertalism’s obliterating ruinations in the form of TerraCor.

-All for profit, Aze spat within.
-Men are not evil.
-But they do evil in its name.
-Thusly, profit … is evil. … I’ll build a movement.
+I’ll build a movement.
 With every triumph, I shall continuously build that ancient ideal of justice known as solidarity.
-Cooperation among man, machine and xenos, all working together to fight back against the inhumane institutions which bind them.
+Cooperation among man, machine and xenos, all working together to fight back against their true elders, the inhumane institutions of murderous profit mongering which bind them.
 Solidarity over Systems!
 Yes!
 Yes!!

-The two detectives quietly piled into their cruiser.
-Jax injected himself with a shot of liquid-sobriety to steel his nerves and manned the controls.
+The two detectives quietly piled out of the space bar.
+From his utility belt, Jax injected himself with a shot of liquid-sobriety to steel his nerves.
+He got inside their cruiser and manned the controls.
 “I got this, Aze.
 You got the night off.
 You just do your little calculations over there.
 I’ll get us back out there.”

 Outside, Aze gave him a salute in the form of a fist of solidarity.
-Hesitatingly, Jax reciprocated the move with loosy-goosy energy.
+Hesitatingly, Jax reciprocated the move with loosy-goosy energy, smiling dumbly.
+Aze climbed into the cruiser.

 Inside, he made a final declaration.